-Balga is a well-established suburb in Western Australia within the Stirling local government area (postcode 6061).
-With a population of 13,864, the suburb has a mix of young professionals and families with a median age of 32.
+Balga (postcode 6061) is a well-established suburb in Western Australia within the Stirling local government area.
+With a population of 13,864, the suburb has a mix of families and early-career residents with a median age of 32.
 Households earn a median income of $68K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +1.6% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are community & personal service, labourers, technicians & trades.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Indian.

 Balga is served by 6 schools, including 4 primary, 1 secondary, 1 special.
 The average ICSEA score is 950, which is around the national average of 1,000.
 Public transport access includes 70 bus stops.

-From an investment perspective, Balga offers a gross rental yield of 6.2%, rated as high yield.
-Property prices sit below the state median ($510K/$951K), suggesting a potential value opportunity.
+From an investment perspective, Balga shows a gross rental yield of approximately 6.9%, rated as high yield.
+Property prices sit below the state median ($510K/$951K), which can point to relative value.
 The price-to-income ratio of 7.6x is considered moderate.
 House prices have moved +29.1% year-on-year.
+Population growth of +1.6% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.